FGMEMBERS/Lightning/readme.txt

 				and	probably other parts or methods borrowed from some of his cockpits.

+Paul(youtube user lightning1975) - Permission to use sound clips from his lightning
+				startup	videos at youtube.

-Thanks to Vivian, Melchoir Franz and Andy Ross (and others) for their assistance via IRC on various items over a considerable period of time.
+Thanks to Vivian, Melchoir Franz, Andy Ross and others for their assistance via IRC on various items over a considerable period of time.